Mishalabdullah/Mugo/content/blogs/5-foss-application.md

 - [Github](https://github.com/Shabinder/SpotiFlyer)
 - [Fdroid](https://f-droid.org/en/packages/com.shabinder.spotiflyer/)

-> If you like this blog , please don’t forget to give a clap . if you want to learn more about privacy,security,technology and Linux, consider following me.
+> If you like this blog , please don't forget to give a clap . if you want to learn more about privacy,security,technology and Linux, consider following me.
 Plus, whatever I find interesting and valuable.